 Those of us involved in 'Uncertain Proof' will of course know him as both the writer and for playing the part of Bishop Vecchi.

-Read about Tony here as a document or a file.
+Read about Tony here as a WORD document or a PDF file.

 Nathan and Joe gave a great insight into the amount of planning and work that went into two unusual projects undertaken by Aardman.
 They had been approached by Nokia to film the smallest stop-motion video using a Nokia mobile phone, and then the largest.
 Both films ended up in the Guinness Book of Records!